striezel/botvinnik/doc/commands.md

 * `!tr-lang` - _(since version 0.4.0)_ shows a list of available languages and
   their corresponding language codes.

+Note that these commands only work, if a translation server (and possibly an API key) has been set in botvinnik's configuration file.

 ### Debian package search

 The following commands search for available [Debian](https://www.debian.org/)